Prelude <> Nov/Dec 2019 <> January 2020 <> February <> March <> April <> May <> June <> July <> August <> September <> Source Data

 Ohio, Missouri, and Iowa are among at least a half dozen states that want companies to report employees who refuse to return to work during the Covid-19 pandemic to ensure they can’t get jobless benefits.
 A growing number of states that also include South Carolina and Oklahoma are reminding workers that refusing a job for fear of contracting the coronavirus will disqualify them from unemployment benefits.
 Late last month Alabama’s labor department warned that workers who continue to claim those benefits may even be committing fraud.

-The White House is using modeling data for predicted Corinvirus infections on a so-called “cubic model” devised by Kevin Hassett that shows COVID-19 deaths plummeting to zero by mid-May.
+The White House is using modeling data for predicted Corinvirus infections on a so-called “cubic model” devised by that shows COVID-19 deaths plummeting to zero by mid-May.
 This model contradicts all other data and modeling.

-Paul Krugman tweeted that Hassett’s modeling was “beyond stupid” and will “kill thousands.”
+tweeted that Hassett’s modeling was “beyond stupid” and will “kill thousands.”

 Arkansas – Did not have a statewide stay-at-home order.
 Gov. Asa Hutchinson, a Republican, announces a phased re-opening plan with significant changes starting with the reopening of salons.
 Restaurants and large entertainment venues are expected to open later in May with limits on customers and social distancing restrictions.